The PD/Pupillary Distance is the distance between your pupils, it ensures the correct centration of your Prescription lenses in front of your eyes.

 (Email support Mon. to Fri. only)

 Local and national calls charged at 5ppm.
-Charges may vary for mobile calls.
+Charges may vary for mobile and overseas calls.
 Call centre and store closed during UK public holidays.